Volvo Side View Mirror Replacement Guide

 - You will need a flathead screwdriver and a plastic pry tool to remove the door panel.

 - Once the panel is loose, carefully remove the mounting bolts at the top and bottom of the handle.
-Then pull the door panel up.
+Then, pull the door panel up.

 -

 - Remove the side mirror.
 With the wires disconnected, the last step is to remove the mirror from the door.
 You will need to remove three 10mm bolts or one 13mm nut that secures the mirror to the door.
-Have someone hold up your broken Volvo mirror, so it doesn’t fall and scratch the paint.
+Have someone hold up your broken Volvo mirror so it doesn’t fall and scratch the paint.

 - Put your door panel back together.
-Once you have made any repairs or replaced any parts, it is time to put your door panel and mirror assembly back together.
+Once you have made any repairs or replaced parts, it is time to put your door panel and mirror assembly back together.
 Simply follow the steps you took in reverse.
 Make sure all wiring is reconnected and snug.

 These instructions will work for Volvo cars and SUVs manufactured after 1995, such as